- Not everyone is knowledgeable enough to give an accurate estimate.

 - Never sign a contract based on an estimate alone.

 Free estimates are ubiquitous in the remodeling industry.
 And they can be very misleading.

 What is an estimate anyway?
 As an example, I know nothing about space travel but I can give you a free estimate for a spaceship that will fly you to the moon.
 Just as someone who knows very little about home construction can give you an estimate of what it will cost to remodel your kitchen.
 This happens all the time.

 Have you seen that commercial of the fellow advising people on financial matters and then asking about their trust in him?
-After they have confessed trust in his financial acumen he reveals that he is actually a D.J. and shows a video of his hair getting cut off.
+After they have confessed trust in his financial acumen, he reveals that he is actually a D.J. and shows a video of his hair getting cut off.

 Worse still are the contractors who know better and provide an inaccurate estimate knowing that they will make up the difference in change orders.
 Change orders are changes to the original contract, and usually the original price, based on new information.
 There are legitimate change orders.
-If the client changes their mind about something or if rot is revealed during demolition, a change order is necessary.
+If a homeowner changes their mind about something or if hidden rot is revealed during demolition, a change order is necessary.
 But some contractors, after the construction contract is signed, will create large change orders based on small issues because they intentionally gave a low price to get the contract.
 Back to our spaceship example, after you land on the moon the contractor says, “Oh, you want to come back too?
 Well, that will cost quite a bit more.”

 You may also find this helpful: